 If the transfer takes the form of a conventional sale and purchase of the property, both parties to the agreement are liable to the tax authorities for the RETT.
-If the relevant partnership threshold is exceeded (see above), RETT can either be payable by the partnership itself or by the purchaser(s) holding 95% or more of the interests/ shares in the company.
+If the relevant partnership threshold is exceeded (see above), RETT can either be payable by the partnership itself or by the purchaser(s) holding

+90% or more of the interests/ shares in the company.
 However, from a civil law perspective, the tax burden is often subject to specific contractual agreements between the parties and it is market practice for the buyer to bear the RETT burden.
-The current RETT rate varies between 3.5% and 6.5% and depend on the relevant German federal state.
+The current RETT rate varies between 3.5% and 6.5% and depends on the relevant German federal state.
 Tax basis is generally the amount of the consideration.
-If no specific consideration for the deal-included real estate exists, the value of the real estate needs to be assessed.
+If no specific consideration for the deal-included real estate exists. the value of the real estate needs to be assessed.

-RETT-Blocker avoidance rules have been introduced designed to tackle certain RETT optimization strategies with acquiring 94.9% of shares in a company while also establishing an indirect influence on a 5.1% minority shareholder (the RETT-Blocker).
-Now - roughly put - the 95% rule which is referred to above must be reviewed on the basis of substance-over-form rules, which forces taxpayers to apply a more commercial approach to the structure.
+RETT-Blocker avoidance rules have been introduced designed to tackle certain RETT optimization strategies with acquiring 89% of shares in a company while also establishing an indirect influence on a 10.1% minority shareholder (the RETT-Blocker).

-7.2 Value added tax
+8.2 Value added tax